Subscribe for all my updates and don't miss a thing! Sign me up!

-The typical Jamaican dress code reflects the warmth of the island, coupled with the Western influence of dress.
+The typical Jamaican dress code reflects the warmth of the island, coupled with the increasing western influence.
 As such, you will find similar clothing styles and colours to those worn in the warmer climates of North America.

 The only items of clothing that you would not locate in a typical Jamaican closet are: the heavy winter coats, ear muffs, woolen or leather gloves, etc that are found in the winter climates of the Americas.